robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 An important usage for `variable type conversion`_ is creating so called *secret variables*.
-These variables encapsulate their values so that the real values are `not logged even on the trace level`__ when variables are passed between keywords as arguments or return values.
+These variables encapsulate their values so that the real values are `not logged even on the trace level`__ when variables are passed between keywords as arguments and return values.

 The actual value is available via the `value` attribute of a secret variable.
 It is mainly meant to be used by `library keywords`_ that accept `secret values`__,